riptided/chrome-extension-logger-poc/README.md

-## Downloading a 3D avatr of someone roblox character
+## Downloading a 3D avatar of someone roblox character
+Copy into console to download 3d avatar